KeeganFargher/portfolio/data/blog/mlnet.md

 ### 3. Data

-[You can download our training data from here.](https://drive.google.com/file/d/1TxKm-3ohYJjXm6Iwb_FaU9wyWSQXFicD/view?usp=sharing) It's a list of 5k+ SMSs where some are spam and some are not.
+[You can download the training data from here.](https://drive.google.com/file/d/1TxKm-3ohYJjXm6Iwb_FaU9wyWSQXFicD/view?usp=sharing) It's a list of 5k+ SMSs where some are spam and some are not.

 Let's select the CSV file and choose Column1 as the column to predict. **spam** being spam and **ham** being not spam.